devashish-vachhani/Online-Book-Shopping-System/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

 ## Flow

-### The Landing Page
+### Landing Page
-1. First the landing page opens.
-Here you can either sign up as a user or login in as an admin or user.
+On the landing page, you can either sign up as a user, log in as a user or login in as an admin.

+### Sign up/Log In Page
-2. - Sign up: This is the user sign up page.
-After filling in the required fields (Beware!
-There are validations in place), the user is taken to the user dashboard.
+1. Sign up as user: After a user fills in the required details, they are redirected to the user dashboard.
-- - Log in as user: This is the user log in page.
-After entering the username and password, the user is taken to the user dashboard.
+2. Log in as user: The user must enter his/her username and password, and they are redirected to the user dashboard if its successfully authenticated.
-- - Log in as admin: This is the admin log in page.
-After entering the username and password, the user is taken to the admin dashboard.
+3. Log in as admin: The admin must enter his/her username and password, and they are redirected to the admin dashboard if its successfully authenticated.

 ### The User Dashboard

-- This page has a navigation bar.
+1. This page has a navigation bar.
 The user can return to the dashboard, edit profile, view the cart or sign out using the navbar.
 The username can also be seen here.
-- The user can view, search, buy or review books using the first link.
+2. The user can view, search, buy or review books using the first link.
-- The user can view purchase history using the second link.
+3. The user can view purchase history using the second link.
-- The user can view their reviews using the third link.
+4. The user can view their reviews using the third link.
-- The user can view and search other users' review using the fourth link.
+5. The user can view and search other users' review using the fourth link.

 ### The Admin Dashboard